JSON-ms/www/docs/interface.md

 - `markdown`: A fully-featured Markdown editor that allows for easy formatting of text using simple syntax.
 - `number`: A numeric input field for entering numbers.
 - `rating`: A component that allows users to provide feedback or evaluate an item using a star or point system, typically ranging from 1 to 5, visually represented through icons or bars.
+- `slider`: A slider component that allows you to select a number.
 - `select`: A dropdown menu that allows users to choose one or multiple items from a predefined list.
 - `checkbox`: A binary input that allows users to select one or more items from a set of choices.
 - `radio`: A set of options where only one can be selected at a time, typically displayed as buttons.